Dr. Jean-Louis MERCIER

 - Accessing the pulp chamber

-- Localization of the canal orifices with a DG 16 probe under magnification and with copious irrigation
+- Localization of the canal orifices with a DG 16 probe under magnification and with thorough irrigation

 - Opening of the root canal entrances with Neoniti C1 no. 25/.12 and then irrigation